typestack/class-transformer/README.md

 Its ES6 and Typescript era.
 Nowadays you are working with classes and constructor objects more then ever.
 Class-transformer allows you to transform plain object to some instance of class and versa.
 Also it allows to serialize / deserialize object based on criteria.
+This tool is useful on both frontend and backend.

 ## Installation